oleg-putseiko/eslint-plugin-import-fsd/README.md

 ### no-unknown-layers

-Prevents import from an unknown layer.
+Prevents import from unknown layers.

-The plugin supports layer naming corresponding to FSD version 2.X.X and lower.
+The plugin supports layer naming corresponding to FSD version 2 and lower.
 Some layer names support both plural and singular.

 Available layer names: